glproxy/glproxy/README.md

 Using OpenGL ES / EGL
 ----------------------

-Building Epoxy with OpenGL ES / EGL support is now built-in.
+Building glproxy with OpenGL ES / EGL support is now built-in.
 However, to actually make use OpenGL ES and/or EGL on a computer, it's recommended (and in some platforms necessary) to use an OpenGL ES / EGL emulator.
 I recommend using [PowerVR SDK](http://community.imgtec.com/developers/powervr/graphics-sdk/), which is available for Linux, OS X and Windows.
 Download it and run the installer.
 In the installer, you don't have to check everything: Enough to check `PowerVR Tools -> PVRVFrame` and `PowerVR SDK -> Native SDK`.
-There's no need to add anything from PowerVR SDK to the include directories to build or use Epoxy, as it already includes all the necessary headers for using OpenGL ES / EGL.
+There's no need to add anything from PowerVR SDK to the include directories to build or use glproxy, as it already includes all the necessary headers for using OpenGL ES / EGL.
-There's also no need to link with anything from PowerVR SDK to build or use Epoxy, as it loads the necessary libraries at run-time.
+There's also no need to link with anything from PowerVR SDK to build or use glproxy, as it loads the necessary libraries at run-time.
 However, when running your app, if want to use EGL / OpenGL ES, you'll have to add the directory that contains the right shared libraries (`GLES_CM`, `GLESv2` and `EGL`) to your `PATH` environment variable.
 For instance, if you're on Windows, and used the